AlfredoHernandez/alfredohernandez.github.io/_posts/2021-02-22-proxy-design-pattern-and-weak-ref.md

 ---
 title: Proxy Design Pattern
-tags: [ios, swift, design-patterns, clean-architecture, memory-leaks]
+tags: [ios, swift, design-patterns, proxy-design-pattern, mvp, clean-architecture, memory-leaks]
 style: fill
 color: primary
 description: We talk about Proxy design pattern and an example of how to use it on iOS applications
 ---

-In this post we talk about the `Proxy` design pattern and an simple example how to use it, in this case, in iOS applications to prevent retain cycles in an effective and clean way.
+In this post we talk about the `Proxy` design pattern and a simple example how to use it, in this case, in iOS applications to prevent retain cycles in an effective and clean way.

 ### What is the Proxy design pattern?